-- Performs office tasks and duties for the COA; answers the phone, retrieves messages and returns calls; greets and processes walk-in client's needs; assists seniors with signups, scheduling, and program registration; prepares preliminary monthly turnover sheets; enters data and prepares reports in My Senior Center. - Coordinates outreach which may include home visits and assisting family members in locating services.
-Situations that may create the need for support include financial and benefits issues, mental and physical health issues, isolation, hoarding, and lack of resources such as food, fuel, medication, and legal advice. - Assists seniors with local, state, and federal applications including SNAP, DTA Senior Assistance, fuel assistance, Social Security, referrals to Veterans Affairs, SHINE, and others. - Provides seniors and their families with resources and referrals to home healthcare, legal assistance, assisted living and nursing home communities, caregivers support, and grief counseling. - Manages weekly Meals on Wheels Program: coordinates with service agency, organizes volunteers and deliveries, and coordinates changing schedules of clients. - Assists Director and Board with monthly Grab & Go sponsorships and preparation and with special holiday meals or events - Assists in program development and the delivery of activities and events such as craft classes, games, lectures, exercise and health programs, the Summer BBQ, holiday events, and entertainment. - Coordinates monthly newsletter production by providing content and creating calendar, creating draft and coordinating printing/delivery with printers, and ensuring supplies for newsletter distribution (labels, etc.) are made available to volunteers.
+- Assists with office tasks and duties for the COA: greets and processes walk-in client's needs; assists seniors with sign-ups, scheduling, and program registration; enters data and prepares reports in My Senior Center. - Coordinates outreach which may include home visits and assisting family members in locating services.
+Situations that may create the need for support include financial and benefits issues, mental and physical health issues, isolation, hoarding, and lack of resources such as food, fuel, medication, and legal advice. - Assists seniors with local, state, and federal applications including SNAP, DTA Senior Assistance, fuel assistance, Social Security, referrals to Veterans Affairs, SHINE, and others. - Provides seniors and their families with resources and referrals from COA list to home healthcare, legal assistance, assisted living and nursing home communities, caregivers support, and grief counseling. - Supervises weekly Meals on Wheels Program: coordinates with service agency, organizes volunteers and deliveries. - Assists in program development of activities and events such as craft classes, games, lectures, exercise and health programs and entertainment. - Supports monthly newsletter production by assisting with scheduling. - Advertises and markets COA-sponsored programs by posting on social media (NextDoor, Facebook), bulletin boards and signage. - Maintains and updates My Senior Center weekly: Enters classes, events, and outreach activities and prepares reports as needed.
+Assists with other data collection and program reporting for state and other grants. - Assists with the recruitment and training of volunteers.